 B.A. in Interior Design, first offered in 1970

 Retention Rate: Students have to go through a Portfolio Review process after one year of design studies in order to be accepted into the program.
-These retention rates are based on the number of accepted students who returned the following year.
+These retention rates are based on the number of accepted students who completed all the requirements and returned the following year.

 - 93% of those accepted in 2014 returned in 2015